-- BA (Hons) Childhood: Disability, Health and Wellbeing: offers a grounding in human development from an ecological perspective; health, well-being; and disability, from both a bio-psycho-social perspective and the disability-studies, rights-based approach. - O BA (Hons) Childhood: Children, Rights and Social Justice: is underpinned by empowerment, rights, and agency in childhood(s) and families across differing contexts and will enhance students' ability to elevate voices of children and families.
-Students will gain practical experience of working with children and families, such as placements with charities and the public sector, as part of preparation for employment with children. - BA (Hons) Childhood: Education: examines early and primary education and the underpinning values of professional practice.
+- BA (Hons) Childhood: Disability, Health and Wellbeing: offers a grounding in human development from an ecological perspective; health, well-being; and disability, from both a bio-psycho-social perspective and the disability-studies, rights-based approach. - o BA (Hons) Childhood: Children, Rights and Social Justice: is underpinned by empowerment, rights, and agency in childhood(s) and families across differing contexts and will enhance students' ability to elevate voices of children and families. - Practitioner: is underpinned by principles and values of social pedagogy around working with children and families.
+Students will gain practical experience of working with children and families, such as placements with charities and the public sector, as part of preparation for employment with children.
+Within this pathway, students can work towards a Social Pedagogy Practitioner endorsement, developed by the Social Pedagogy Professional Association (SPPA).
+This endorsement is embedded within this degree. - BA (Hons) Childhood: Education: examines early and primary education and the underpinning values of professional practice.
+Practice modules are available within this pathway. - BA (Hons) Childhood: Education with Early Childhood Graduate Practitioner: examines early and primary education and the underpinning values of professional practice.
 Practice modules are available within this pathway.
-You can work towards an optional Early Childhood Graduate Competencies certification, developed by the Early Childhood Studies Degree Network (ECSDN) and supported by the Department for Education (DfE).
+Within this pathway, students can work towards an Early Childhood Graduate Practitioner Competencies certification, developed by the Early Childhood Studies Degree Network (ECSDN) and supported by the Department for Education (DfE).
+This certification is embedded within this degree.